simonscmap/DBIngest/template/README.md

 	- type: string
 	- length: <100 chars

+9. **contact_email**: Email address of data submitter.
+Note: This will be public information in the database.
+  	- type: string
+  	- length: <100 chars

-9. **dataset_doi**: digital object identifier (doi) associated with the dataset.
+10. **dataset_doi**: digital object identifier (doi) associated with the dataset.
 Below is an example list of entities that may issue and link your dataset to a unique doi:
 	- [Dryad](https://datadryad.org/) (only accepts published datsets)
 	- [FigShare](https://figshare.com/)
 	- [Zenodo](https://zenodo.org/)